 While there are a few smartphones out there with decent battery life, they’re definitely rare.
-For everything else, you’re stuck with carrying a portable charger around with you, if you don’t want to get caught with a dead device just when you need it most.
+For everything else, you’re stuck with carrying a portable charger around if you don’t want to get caught with a dead device just when you need it most.

 Just want something you can keep in your wallet for a quick emergency boost?
 Heading off the grid for a week but need to stay charged?
-Want to keep your laptop going, even when the power cut in your beach town enters its fifteenth hour?
+Want to keep your laptop going, even when the power goes out?

 We’ve got you covered for all that, and more.

 Best for Keeping in Your Wallet: TravelCard Charger

 Want a battery you’ll always have with you?
 The TravelCard Charger is one of the few that fits in your wallet.
 Combined with built-in cables, it means you can get a bit of extra life out of your phone in almost any situation.

 The card is roughly the height and width of a credit card and three times thicker.
 There’s a USB-C, micro-USB, or Lightning cable on one end, and a USB-A cable for charging the card itself on the other.
 We reviewed the latest USB-C model here.

 The 1500mAh capacity isn’t much to get excited about, but will give you up to an extra 40% charge depending on your phone.
 You can use it for other small USB-powered devices as well, but it’ll make almost no impact on a tablet.